-4.3.4.
+4.2.7.1.
 Long-term Sustainability

-The intention with the Devon & Cornwall Day, regional zone tickets and those for larger towns, would be that over a period of time passenger growth is sufficient to achieve commercial sustainability.
+The intention with the Devon Day and town fare tickets would be that over a period of time passenger growth is sufficient to achieve commercial sustainability.
 With all the tickets there is likely to be a need to provide additional capacity where growth is strongest.

-4.3.5.
+4.2.7.2.
 Fare Capping

-The provision of this range of tickets would put in place fare caps at three different levels, within Devon.
-For longer, or multiple journeys the Devon Day would cap the maximum cost at £8.00 for all journeys within the County, including Plymouth and Torbay.
-For travel into Exeter or Plymouth the cap would be £6.00, while in North or South Devon the cost is £5.00.
-For travel within towns or City the cost would be capped at £4.00 within Exeter and no more than £3.00 in all other towns.
+The provision of this range of tickets would put in place fare caps at different levels, within Devon.
+For longer, or multiple journeys the Devon Day would cap the maximum cost at £6.60 for all journeys within the DCC area.
+For travel within towns on the scheme the cost would be capped at £3.00.
 Similar caps would be provided for weekly travel and in the form of bundles of discounted day tickets.